 I literally don’t know another female track and field athlete who hasn’t had an abortion,” Sanya Richards-Ross shared during her interview with Maggie Gray on Sports Illustrated Now.
-Sanya discussed her new book, “Chasing Grace,” where she reveals she had an abortion two weeks prior to the 2008 Beijing Olympic Games.
+Sanya discussed her new book, “Chasing Grace,” where she revealed she had an abortion two weeks prior to the 2008 Beijing Olympic Games.

 Get our "Top 5" articles sent to your inbox weekly.

 My sport was one of the highest priorities in my life and—as crazy as it may sound being years removed from competition—my goals and plan for my sport at the time would have been a huge consideration in making a decision.

 In life, we face so many choices and good or bad, right or wrong, there are consequences to each decision we make.

 Forgiving Self Can Be Hard